DCurrent/openbor/COMPILING.md

 # OpenBOR Compilation Guide

-OpenBOR uses CMake for build configuration and requires CMake 3.22 or newer.
-The supported engine build system is the root `CMakeLists.txt` and the platform modules under `cmake/`.
+OpenBOR requires a 64-bit target architecture.
+Desktop builds use CMake 3.22 or newer with the root `CMakeLists.txt` and platform modules under `cmake/`.
+Android uses the Gradle/NDK project under `engine/android/`.

-OpenBOR now requires a 64-bit target architecture.
-The accepted `TARGET_ARCH` values are `AMD64`, `ARM64`, and `UNIVERSAL`, with availability depending on the target platform.
+The accepted desktop `TARGET_ARCH` values are `AMD64`, `ARM64`, and `UNIVERSAL`, with availability depending on the target platform.
+Android targets the 64-bit `arm64-v8a` ABI.
 The legacy engine Makefile and shell build system are no longer supported.

-Git must also be available on `PATH`.
-The CMake build invokes `engine/version.sh`, which reads the current Git revision to generate the engine version information.
+Git must be available on `PATH`.
+Build workflows invoke `engine/version.sh`, which reads the current Git revision to generate the engine version information.

-## Build Configuration
+## Desktop Build Configuration

-The root CMake configuration selects one platform target:
+The root CMake configuration selects one desktop platform target:

 - `BUILD_WIN=ON` - Windows
 - `BUILD_LINUX=ON` - Linux